How to properly taste whisky

 Solution: Room temperature (18-20°C) is ideal.

-Solution: Pause for 30-60 seconds between swallows.
+Solution: Take a 30-60 second break between sips.
 Drink water, eat bread.

 Problem: You pour in a shot of water.

-Problem: You're rating every whisky like a critic.
+Problem: You judge every whisky like a critic.

 Solution: Enjoy the whisky!
 Notes are optional.

-• Development: You can see how your taste changes.
+• Development: You see how your taste changes

 • Comparison: You can compare whiskies later